fityannugroho/idn-area-data/README.md

 ### Asking a Question
 If you have a question, you can search for answers in the GitHub Discussions Q&A category [here](https://github.com/fityannugroho/idn-area-data/discussions/categories/q-a).
 If you don't find a relevant discussion already, you can open a new discussion.

+## License

+- This package and repository are licensed under the [MIT License](LICENSE).
+- All data that included in this package and repository are made available under the [Open Database License](data/LICENSE.md).

+These licenses apply to the current and previous versions, and apply to future versions until changed.